pydevtop/spot-dex-arbitrage-screener/README.md

 - No analytics scripts or performance hits from 3rd-party trackers.

 ### ✅ 6. **No Subscription Required**
-- Unlike many online platforms, the **local version of Spot DEX Screener Arbitrage is 100% free** to use.
+- Unlike many online platforms, the **local version of Spot & DEX Arbitrage Screener is 100% free** to use.
 - No monthly fees, premium tiers, or hidden limitations — all features are available out of the box.
 - Ideal for solo developers, small trading teams, and independent analysts who want **full power without recurring payments**.